wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 * Date and time when parameter information was last updated
 * Type of data sent in this parameter

+## Tracking changes in API structure

+You can check what changes occurred in API structure within the specified period of time.
+To do that, from the **Changes since** filter, select the appropriate period or date.
+The following markers will be displayed in the endpoint list:

+* **New** for the endpoints added to the list within the period.
+* **Changed** for the endpoints that have some changes in their parameter list:

+    * Have new parameters - will be marked
+    * Have changed parameters - will be marked and include comparison with the previous version(s)
+    * Have removed parameters - will be marked

+* **Removed** for the endpoints that were removed within the period.

+Using the **Changes since** filter only highlights the changed endpoints among the others.
+If you want to see only changes, additionally use the **Changes in API Structure** filter where you can select one or several types of changes:

+* New endpoints
+* Changed endpoints
+* Removed endpoints

+Selecting values from this filter will show only the endpoints correspondingly changed within the specified period.

 ## API structure and related events

 To see attacks and incidents for the last 7 days related to some endpoint, click the icon: